jnevin/Realto/README.md

 ![alt text](https://github.com/jnevin/Realto/blob/develop/Diagrams/Realto-Application-Flow.png)

 ### Quartz Composer
-The project uses Quartz Composer to create its Cue Manager and its Text Manager.
+The project uses Quartz Composer to create its **Cue Manager** and its **Text Manager**.

-The Cue Manager responds to messages from OSC-enabled and MIDI-enabled interactive devices that are available to the live realto sayer (the realto's narrator/actor).
+The **Cue Manager** responds to messages from OSC-enabled and MIDI-enabled interactive devices that are available to the live realto sayer (the realto's narrator/actor).
 In turn, with OSC messages of its own, the Cue Manager triggers playhead movement in the realto's Timeline Manager, cueing media playback and other theater events.

-The Text Manager responds to OSC messages from the Timeline Manager in order to advance through the realto's sequence of text clips, which are then displayed via the Media Manager.
+The **Text Manager** responds to OSC messages from the Timeline Manager in order to advance through the realto's sequence of text clips, which are then displayed via the Media Manager.

 ### CoGeVJ
 The project uses CoGeVJ to create its Media Manager.